sdg002/AzureTrials/synapse-cosmos-views/readme.md

+# How to deploy SQL views to a serverless pool of Azure Synapse?
+---

 # Overview
 In this article we demonstrate the basics of the following:
 - How to deploy SQL views to an existing instance of **Azure Synapse Studio**.